Luke 10

 And you, Capernaum, who have been elevated up to heaven, you will be brought down to Hades.

-Comments Luke 10:13-15 All these verses are warnings for repentance (see Comments Matthew 11:20-24).
+All of these verses serve as warnings that call for repentance (see Comments Matthew 11:20-24).

-[16] He that is hearing you hears Me; and he that is disesteeming you disesteems Me; and he that is rejecting Me rejects Him who sent Me.
+He that is hearing you hears Me ; and he that is disesteeming you disesteems Me ; and he that is rejecting Me rejects Him who sent Me .

-Comments Luke 10:16 This verse shows a chain reaction similar to Matthew 10:40 (see Comments Matthew 10:40).
+This verse illustrates a chain reaction similar to that in Matthew 10:40 (see Comments Matthew 10:40).

-[17] And the seventy-two returned with gladness, saying, Lord, even the demons are submissive to us in Thy name.
+And the seventy-two returned with gladness, saying, Lord , even the demons are submissive to us in Thy name.

 Behold, I have given you the authority to tread upon Satan and scorpions, and upon all the power of the adversary, and nothing shall in any way harm you.

 “And upon all the power of the adversary.”
-By the authority they have received, the servants will have the power to fight all evil.
+By the authority they have received, the servants will have the power to fight all evil..

 Nevertheless in this rejoice not, that the spirits are submissive to you; but rejoice that your names are written in heaven.

-[21] In the same hour full of joy in the Holy Spirit, He said, I praise Thee, Father, Lord of the heaven and of the earth, that Thou did hide these from the learned and intelligent, and did reveal them to simple-minded, yes, Father; for in this manner was well-pleasing in Thy sight.
+In the same hour full of joy in the Holy Spirit , He said, I praise Thee , Father , Lord of the heaven and of the earth, that Thou did hide these from the learned and intelligent, and did reveal them to simple-minded, yes, Father ; for in this manner was well-pleasing in Thy sight.

-[22] All things were entrusted to Me by My Father.
-And no one knows who the Son is, except the Father; and who the Father is, except the Son, and whomever, if the Son wishes to reveal.
+All things were entrusted to Me by My Father .
+And no one knows who the Son is, except the Father ; and who the Father is, except the Son , and whomever, if the Son wishes to reveal.

-Comments Luke 10:21-22 For verses 21 to 22, see Comments Matthew 11:25-27.
+For verses 21 to 22, see Comments Matthew 11:25-27.

 Q: Reading the gospels, you might see that they have many similarities, but at the same time, there appear to be some conflicts and confusion.
 Is it possible that the gospel writers consulted each other’s manuscripts and just made some cuts and additions as they remembered or researched?